artsandmetaphysics/goodlifeodyssey/_documents/the-big-picture.md

 ## Part Two: Understanding

-Part two of *The Big Picture* appears to be a brief summary of Carroll’s epistemological beliefs.
+Part two of *The Big Picture* is a summary of Carroll’s epistemological system, beginning with Bayesian reasoning.

-He begins with a discussion of Bayesian reasoning.
-Bayes’s theory is centrally important.
   Bayes’s theory can be understood as a generalization of contraposition.
 In propositional logic, where propositions are either true or false, we have:

 ```
 (~H -> ~E) -> (E -> H)